Psyche-Soma Psychotherapy

 As we journey through life, there may come times we require support through a particularly difficult event or we may wish to explore and understand more deeply about our ongoing thoughts, feelings, behaviours, relationships, and experiences.

-I am a Naarm / Melbourne based psychotherapist offering counselling and psychotherapy for people of diverse backgrounds, lifestyles, cultures, and identities.
-My approach is collaborative and curious, ensuring that the client is in the driver’s seat of their therapy journey.
-I embrace each individual’s uniqueness and strive to support my clients towards their own definition of wellbeing.
+Susie is a Naarm/Melbourne based psychotherapist offering counselling and psychotherapy for people of diverse backgrounds, lifestyles, cultures, and identities.
+Her approach is collaborative and curious, ensuring that the client is in the driver’s seat of their therapy journey.
+Susie has an anti-oppressive practice that puts high value on equity and inclusivity.
+She feels particularly passionate about helping those with marginalised identities and welcome those who identify as LGBTQIA+, POC, folks of different abilities, Susie is sex-positive and sex-worker friendly.
+She embraces each individual’s uniqueness and strives to support her clients towards their own definition of wellbeing.

-Recognising that the ‘one size fits all’ approach does not work in therapy, I integrate dynamic, evidence-based therapy methods to suit the diverse needs of each client.
-In doing so, I am able to develop thoughtful, individualised treatment plans that are tailored specifically to each client’s unique needs.
-In addition to traditional talk-therapy modalities, when appropriate I also incorporate body-centred enquiries which can help strengthen the connection between thoughts and feelings, increasing awareness of emotions and assisting in emotional regulation.
+Recognising that the ‘one size fits all’ approach does not work in therapy, Susie integrates dynamic, evidence-based therapy methods to suit the diverse needs of each client.
+In doing so, she is able to develop thoughtful, individualised treatment plans that are tailored specifically to each client’s unique needs.
+In addition to traditional talk psychotherapy, when appropriate she also incorporates body-centred enquiries which can help strengthen the connection between thoughts and feelings, increasing awareness of emotions and assisting in emotional regulation.

 "To heal, we must come back into our bodies.
 And to come back into our bodies, we must feel.”